RobTangle/My-Cattle-Log/README.md

 # Cattle-tracker

-Repository meant to be just a practice exercise through the creation of a simple full-stack cattle tracker app.
+Repository meant to be just a practice exercise through the creation of a simple CRUD full-stack app with OAuth2.0 incorporated.

 ## How to run de front end: